arzwa/MultilocusIsland/docs/draft-hapdip2.md

 [@barton2020; @nosil2012].
-The colonization of a new habitat by some species will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from it ancestors [@barton2018].
+The colonization of a new habitat by some species will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from its ancestors [@barton2018].
-Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation; either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018; @kulmuni2020].
+Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the migration rate and the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018;
+@kulmuni2020].
-In this paper, we focus on the first of these questions, and investigate the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.
+In this paper, we focus on the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.

-Despite mounting evidence that local adaptation is indeed often polygenic in nature, little is known about the underlying genetic details: How many loci are involved?
+Despite mounting evidence that local adaptation is indeed often polygenic in nature [@bomblies2022], little is known about the underlying genetic details:
+How many loci are involved?
 What are the typical effect sizes?
-Are locally beneficial alleles typically closely linked (forming so-called 'genomic islands'), or are they spread all over the genome?
-How non-additive is local adaptation? *etc.* [e.g.
+Are locally beneficial alleles typically closely linked or are they spread all over the genome?
+How non-additive is local adaptation? *etc.* [e.g. @yeaman2011b;
-@yeaman2011b; @yeaman2015; @bomblies2022].
+@yeaman2015; @bomblies2022].
 Moreover, even if such details were known, it would remain unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
+For instance, it is not directly clear whether a heterogeneous architecture consisting of many loci of small effect and a couple large-effect loci would admit more adaptive differentiation in the face of gene flow than a homogeneous architecture with the same total selective effect.
 The closely related, and heavily debated, question of how much scope there is to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through